Aonik10/shoes-ecommerce-server/README.md

 ## Overview

-This is a simple server builded with Express and MongoDB.
+This is a simple server created with Express and MongoDB.
 The idea was to create a website where the front-end application takes the resources of its products byS http requests.
 The server is currently hosted here: https://home-pc.emipellegrino.com/api

 You will found the updated code of front-end app [here](https://github.com/Aonik10/shoes-ecommerce)